 Adam Sandler, Selena Gomez and Steve Buscemi are back in the third instalment of the Genndy Tartakovsky directed Hotel Transylvania 3.

-I’ll be tuning in for the easy viewing light entertainment.
-I’ll probably also be wondering whose accent I love more; Adam Sandler as Drac in the Hotel Transylvania movies or Steve Carell as Gru in theDespicable Me films.
+I’ll be tuning in for the ‘easy viewing light entertainment’.
+I’ll probably also be wondering whose accent I love more; Adam Sandler as Drac in the his Hotel Transylvania movies or Steve Carell as Gru in theDespicable Me films.
+Both are pretty great to be honest.

 Andy Samberg, Kevin James, Keegan-Michael Key, David Spade and David Spade also star.